Den of Lions · Chapter 1

 Hanan sat beside him and reached for the bread.

-“Don’t,” Danel said.
-Quietly.
+"Don't," Danel said, quietly.

-“It is not about the bread.”
+"It is not about where."

 "Then what is it about?"